BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

         server 10.0.0.1:80 10.0.0.1:80 check inter 1000 rise 2 fall 10
         server 10.0.0.2:80 10.0.0.2:80 check inter 1000 rise 2 fall 10
 ```
-Explain: DNS will point the domain to the Haproxy server.
+**Explain**: DNS will point the domain to the Haproxy server.
 Haproxy will forward traffic to the Ingress Controller ( 10.0.0.1 and 10.0.0.2 are Ingress Controller).
 Why do i know port 80 is being used?
 Because i installed nginx ingress as Daemonset, in default it used hostPort in the ports section of Daemonset
 ```
 name: rke2-ingress-nginx-controller